 03. I’m using grilled halloumi cheese for this salad.
 Firstly, I cut the halloumi into slices with around 1cm/ 0.4in thickness.
 In a non-stick pan or griddle pan, I add a little bit of oil and place the halloumi slices.
 The halloumi will get soft and squidgy in the middle after being cooked and be nice & crispy outside.

-04. I leave the halloumi slices to cook for 2-3 minutes on each side until they have a nice golden brown colour.
+04. I leave the halloumi slices to cook for 2-3 minutes on each side until they have a nice golden brown color.
 You will notice that when you put it in the pan, lots of liquid starts to appear after a few seconds.
 Wait until all the liquid disappears before flipping it over.

 05. Now it’s time to assemble the salad and put everything together.
 In a big bowl, I add the arugula leaves and then the rest of the ingredients, the chopped tomatoes, figs, grilled halloumi.
 I like to cut the halloumi slices into 3-4 smaller pieces so I can get a bit of everything in every bite.